Five Ways Artificial Intelligence is Shaping the Future of HR

 AI is helping improve HR analytics by helping teams extract meaningful insight and make recommendations in real time.
 Let’s take a look:

-Recruiters have long harnessed HR technology improve the pace of recruitment and the quality of candidates generated.
+Recruiters have long harnessed HR technology to improve the pace of recruitment and the quality of candidates generated.
 Today, artificial intelligence is shaping a new landscape where workflows are automated and labor-intensive tasks, like scanning resumes and screening candidates, are reduced.
 In the years to come, AI is expected to produce the best candidates possible with human-like algorithms that can not only evaluate a candidate’s resume, but also assess general online presence, which can speak to hard to measure traits like drive, integrity, and ambition.

 AI is also improving online applications.
 Recruiter databases already use data points like keywords and word flows to organize and prioritize the applications they receive online.
 As AI becomes more readily incorporated into the HR function, these tools are expected to grow better, faster, and more accurate, and be used not only for applicant processing but also for talent scouting as well.